The Anu

 Elizabeth II with crown [horns]

 Sumer, Akkad, Babylon all were relatives of the sons of Kham and related to Khemet according to the Biblical account.
-It amazes me how modern Biblical scholars forget this fact when it suits their agenda.
+It amazes me how modern Biblical scholars forget this fact when it suits their agenda and ignore the African ancestry of Khemet.

-"Mention of Nimrod in the Bible is rather limited.
-He is called the first to become "a mighty one on the earth" and "the mighty hunter before Jehovah."
-He is said to be the founder and king of the first empire after the Flood and his realm is connected with the Mesopotamian towns Babylon, Uruk, Akkad, Caleh, Nineveh, Resen, Rehoboh, and Calah." http://en.wikipedia.org/wiki/Nimrod_(king)
+"The mention of Nimrod in the Bible is rather limited.
+The Biblical Nimrod was called "a mighty one on the earth" and "the mighty hunter before Jehovah/Elohim."
+He was said to be the founder and king of the first empire after the Biblical flood and his realm was connected with the Mesopotamian towns Babylon, Uruk, Akkad, Caleh, Nineveh, Resen, Rehoboh, and Calah." http://en.wikipedia.org/wiki/Nimrod_(king)

 Question:

-We see the word Ur and Akkad in the town that we under Nimrodian control who were related to the Egyptian according to the biblical account.
-Did the concept of Zion or the Holy City/City of righteousness originate in Egypt with the city of Anu/On?
-Is Zion a mythical [heavenly] place, a people or a nation?
+We see the word Ur and Akkad in the town that were under Nimrodian control but was related to the Egypt according to the biblical account.
+Did the concept of Zion or "The Holy City/City of Righteousness" originate in Egypt/Khemet with the city of Anu/On?
+Can Zion just be a mythical [heavenly] place, a people or a nation?

 “But Zion said, "The Lord has forsaken me, and the Lord has forgotten me."
 Shall a woman forget her suckling child, from having mercy on the child of her womb?
 These too shall forget, but I will not forget you (again referring to the nation).”
 Isaiah 54: 14-15.

-What does the name of Jerusalem mean how does it relate to Egypt?
+What does the name Jerusalem mean and how does it relate to Egypt/Khemet?

-'The name of Jerusalem (literally meaning "to establish peace or submission") certainly symbolized the role that it played in establishing and maintaining Egyptian control over Palestine during the 18th Dynasty.
-Both names are found in Chapter 11 of Nehemiah where the Hebrew reads as "Yurushalayim ha Qudesh," meaning, "Jerusalem the Holy City."
+'The name of Jerusalem (literally meaning "to establish peace or submission") certainly symbolized the role that it played in establishing and maintaining Egyptian control over the area called Palestine during the 18th Dynasty.
+Both names are found in Chapter 11 of Nehemiah where the Hebrew stele reads "Yurushalayim ha Qudesh," meaning, "Jerusalem the Holy City.

 The capture of Jerusalem/Kadesh by Thutmose III also resolves the formerly unknown source of the name Zion.
 Zion consists of the components On (Hebrew for the holy city of On/Heliopolis in Egypt) and the Hebrew word Zi (meaning arid place).
 Literally translated, Zion appropriately becomes "Holy City of the Desert."
 [House of Messiah.
 Ahmed Osman].